dolorosus/TuxedoKeyboardLight/Readme.md

-# Keyboard lighting control for Tuxedo Stellaris Gen. 6
+# Keyboard lighting control for Tuxedo Stellaris Gen. 6 (and maybe others)

 ## Switches the keyboard lighting on with a certain brightness and switches it off again after an adjustable period of inactivity.